 Hike Among the Redwoods in Big Sur

 If land is more your speed, no road trip to Monterey County is complete without a drive down Highway 1 to Big Sur.
-These are the views that people stop to take mental pictures of.
-The views that have been painted and photographed so many times by some of the world’s top artists.
-The views that will take your breath away and bring tears to your eyes.
+These are the views that people stop to take many pictures of.
+The views here have been painted and photographed so many times by some of the world’s top artists, and they’ve made Big Sur famous.
+These are views that will take your breath away and bring tears to your eyes.
 It really is that gorgeous.

 The best part is that Big Sur is less than an hour drive away from downtown Monterey.
 A short (and winding) drive down the road and you are in the middle of towering redwoods and thickets of ferns and wildflowers.
 Check out a list of hiking trails in Big Sur here.